Disneyland Paris Day Trip: The Complete Guide

 It’s important to keep in mind that at some times of the year, a lot of the restaurants and attractions at the parks might be closed for the season or for refurbishment.
 Make sure to check the Disneyland Paris website before planning your trip to see what will be closed while you’re there.

 When I visited in March and April, a LOT of things were closed.
 This can be a bit of a shock compared to the American parks, where very few restaurants and attractions close, even during the off season.

 There are two parks at Disneyland Paris: Disneyland Park and Walt Disney Studios Park.
 Disneyland Park is the larger and more popular of the two, and has Sleeping Beauty’s castle.

-I recommend that you start your day at Walt Disney Studios Park, because it’s really small and you can hit most of the rides in just a few hours.
-Around lunchtime, I would then leave and go over to Disneyland Park (literally just a five-minute walk away.)
+I recommend that you start your day at Walt Disney Studios Park because it’s really small and you can hit most of the rides in just a few hours.
+Around lunchtime, leave and go over to Disneyland Park, which is literally just a five-minute walk away.

 I’m going to list the best rides/attractions at each park in a minute, but first I want to talk about the FastPass system at Disneyland Paris.

 If you’ve been to other Disney parks, you are probably familiar with FastPasses.
 They are free tickets that let you skip the line for a ride at a scheduled time.
 You don’t have to pay extra for FastPasses – they are included with your park admission.